Variational approach to the two-dimensional Bose polaron: Polaron Properties

 For the repulsive polaron shown in Fig.~\ref{fig:residue}(b), we find that the result is nearly completely independent of the medium chemical potential and is insensitive to the number of excitations, unlike the attractive case.
 However, we see that our variational results strongly deviate from QMC and perturbation theory.
-This suggests that the metastability of the repulsive polaron might play a strong role in the behavior of the spectral weight, since this is not accounted for in the QMC.
+This suggests that the metastability of the repulsive polaron might play a strong role in the behavior of the spectral weight, since this is not accounted for in the QMC which assumes that the repulsive polaron is an excited eigenstate.
 We also note that our calculations yield attractive and repulsive polaron residues that nearly sum to 1, as expected, while QMC finds that substantial spectral weight shifts elsewhere in the spectrum.
 This discrepancy warrants additional future studies.